cmhh/snzts/snzts/README.md

-# Stats NZ Time Series Data Service - Play Data Service
+# Data Service for Public Stats NZ Time Series Data

 This repository contains a basic data service for time series data sourced from the [Stats NZ website](https://www.stats.govt.nz/large-datasets/csv-files-for-download/).
 You will need [`sbt`](https://www.scala-sbt.org/) to build the project.
 To build it, simply run: